 Advanced Gait, Balance and Falls Risk Assessment

-Instrumented gait analysis (IGA), which can provide accurate and precise quantitative measurement of gait patterns and characteristics, has long been the gold standard for gait assessment in research practice in the field it is far superior to general observation.
+Instrumented gait analysis (IGA), can provide accurate and precise quantitative measurement of gait patterns and characteristics, has long been the gold standard for gait assessment in research.
+In the practical field it is far superior to general observation.

 Instrumented Gait Analysis

 The walking ability of a person is typically based on two main aspects: how far can an individual walk and what is his/her tolerance level [1].
-For example, for post stroke gait assessment, 3-, 6-, or 10 meter walk tests are used, in addition to Functional Ambulation Category (FAC), Short Physical Performance Battery (SPPB), and/or Motor Assessment Scale (MAS).
+For example, for post stroke gait assessment, 4-, 6-, or 10-meter walk tests are used, in addition to Functional Ambulation Category (FAC), Short Physical Performance Battery (SPPB), and/or Motor Assessment Scale (MAS).

 The quality of gait or “how” the person walks, on the other hand, highly depends on the quantification of gait patterns and accurate identification of specific gait characteristics.